 Routing in the RPL-based networks is an incredibly challenging task basically due to the power, storage, memory and processing constraints of the connected devices.
-The RPL protocol offers several configuration parameters to satisfy diverse requirements regarding deployments of different scale, heterogeneity, and mobility [1, 17] as well as mechanisms to adapt to changes.
+The RPL protocol offers several configuration parameters to satisfy diverse requirements regarding deployments of different scale, heterogeneity, and mobility (Tsvetkov and Klein, 2011; Winter et al., 2012) as well as mechanisms to adapt to changes.
 However, such network contexts, including resource-constraint nodes, supporting dynamic topologies, and based on the passive nature of the wireless medium, do inevitably attract malicious actions, including but not limited to denial of service attacks (DoS), physical damages, and/or extraction of sensitive information, e.g., DODAG version, nodes' rank values, and IDs.
-In fact, some nodes can get compromised by exploiting the RPL mechanisms themselves; if the node happens to have a significant role in the network, e.g., the sink or parent nodes, then a combination of attacks can be applied with serious effects, spanning from resource-depletion of nodes, due to a sharp increase in the control overhead, to severe degradation of the protocol's performance in terms of data delivery.
+In fact, some nodes can be getting compromised by exploiting the RPL mechanisms themselves; if the node happens to have a significant role in the network, e.g., the sink or parent nodes, then a combination of attacks can be applied with serious effects, spanning from resource-depletion of nodes, due to a sharp increase in the control overhead, to severe degradation of the protocol's performance in terms of data delivery.